 - Disorganization of motor function in two extremities resulting in an extreme limitation in the ability to stand up from a seated position, balance while standing or walking, or use of the upper extremities, or

 - Marked limitation in physical functioning and one of the following: 1) understanding, remembering or applying information; 2) interacting with others; 3) concentrating, persisting, or maintaining pace; or 4) adapting or managing oneself.

-Do I Need a Baltimore Multiple Sclerosis Disability Attorney to File for Social Security Benefits?
+Do I Need a Washington DC or Baltimore Multiple Sclerosis Disability Attorney to File for Social Security Benefits?

 When applying for SSD benefits, you will need to complete the application process correctly and submit sufficient medical documentation of your MS condition to the SSA.
 Because the SSD application process is complicated, it would be beneficial to speak with an experienced Baltimore SSD attorney who can help you with the SSD application process.
-An experienced disability attorney at the Law Office of Emmett B. Irwin can help you with your MS disability case every step of the way.
+An experienced Washington DC disability attorney at the Law Office of Emmett B. Irwin can help you with your MS disability case every step of the way.
 We are here to help.

 Contact a Baltimore MS Disability Attorney Today for a Free Consultation

 Have you applied for SSDI benefits because of your recent diagnosis of multiple sclerosis?
 If so, you likely already know how overwhelming the SSD process can be.
 The good news is that help is available!
 An experienced Baltimore SSD attorney at the Law Office of Emmett B. Irwin can help you obtain the benefits you deserve.
 Contact us for a free case evaluation.
-We work with clients throughout Maryland and surrounding states.
+We work with clients throughout Maryland and surrounding states, including Washington DC.